TheRacetrack/racetrack/docs/user/user-guide-2.md

 Visit your `https://racetrack.platform.example.com/dashboard/`
 (or local [http://127.0.0.1:7003/dashboard](http://127.0.0.1:7003/dashboard)), click link to **Register**.
 Type username (an email) and password.
-Password will be needed to login, so manage it carefully.
+Password will be needed to log in, so manage it carefully.
 Then notify your admin that he should activate your user.

 When he does that, you can **Login**, and in the top right corner click **Profile**.